 In the 1990's the fence between the Kruger Park and the Sabi Sand Private Game Reserve was pulled down after an agreement between the conservation bodies of both parks was forged, allowing wildlife to roam freely again across both regions.

-The lodges in the Sabi Sand Game Reserve are involved in environmental management and conservation programmes that ensure the wellbeing of all the wildlife species in the park.
-Projects that are part of the environmental programmes include alien plant control, micro catchment management to combat erosion, monitoring of wildlife and habitat densities, anti-poaching activities and fire control management.
+The lodges in the Sabi Sand Game Reserve are involved in environmental management and conservation programmes that ensure the well-being of all the wildlife in Sabi Sands.
+Projects that are part of the environmental programmes include alien plant control, micro catchment management to combat erosion, monitoring of Sabi Sands animals and habitat densities, anti-poaching activities and fire control management.

 The conservation bodies in the Sabi Sands work closely with the officials of the Kruger National Park to ensure that the wildlife of the region is managed in accordance with conservation principles.

 The Sabi Sands is renowned for the Big Five (Lion, Leopard, Elephant, Buffalo and Rhino).
 In fact it was in the Sabi Sands where the hunting concept that is the Big Five was rekindled as a photo safari term.
 So successful was this term marketed in the photo safari arena that today it is taken as the apex of wildlife viewing whilst on safari in Africa.

 Also read more about The Sabie Sands Secret Seven

 But it is not only the Big Five that can be seen in the Sabi Sands - just a glance at the species lists show the incredible diversity of Sabi Sands wildlife.
 The lists contain 145+ mammal species, 500+ bird species, 30+ amphibian species, 110+ reptile species and 45+ fish species.